ncvphuong/brainfit-techguide/docs/Guideline/Scheduling/setup-new-term.md

 3. **Clone previous term's classes** (do NOT reuse):
    - Select the class from the previous term
    - Use the "Clone Class" function
-   - Update the term dates for the new term
+   - Update the term dates for the new term, and new year
-   - Rename if needed (e.g., "SmartFit T1 2025" → "SmartFit T2 2025")
+   - Rename if needed (e.g., "SmartFit T1 2025" → "SmartFit T2 2026")

 4. **Enroll Students**:
    - Add all confirmed students for the new term